For Whom God Did Foreknow

 There is a less common objection, which says that God chose Christ as the means of salvation, but he did not choose any particular people to be saved by Christ.
 This objection implies that God did not have particular human beings in mind when he established his plan of salvation in the eternity past.

-Same as with the Arminian objection above, this objection denies what Romans 8.29 teaches: namely that God, who foreknew those whom he would save, predestinated them to salvation.
+Same as with the Arminian objection above, this objection denies what Romans 8:29 teaches: namely that God, who foreknew “them” (note the plural; people) whom he would save, predestinated them to salvation.
 It makes salvation to be on on the basis of a person’s decision to believe in Christ, rather than on the basis of God’s foreknowing them.

 The objection also overlooks the wonderful fact that God, who is rich in mercy, came to us before we began to turn to him—he came to us “even when we were dead in our sins”—in order to “quicken”3 us (Ephesians 2:4-6).